Yacov1099/SDK-AppsFlyer-To-Cocos-Creator/README.md

 # AppsFlyerCocos

+Integrate AppsFlyer SDK with your Cocos Creator project using the following steps:

+1. **Download TypeScript File:**
-1. download the typescript file and add it to your assets project folder
+   - Download the TypeScript file and add it to your project's assets folder.

+2. **Link Script to Canvas:**
-2. link the script to the canvas
+   - Link the script to the Canvas in your Cocos Creator project.

+3. **Update Configuration:**
-3. change the dev-key, app-id (for ios app) and debug to yours preferences
+   - Change the development key, app ID (for iOS app), and debug preferences to match yours.
-4. build your cocos-creator app

-for android:
+4. **Build Your Cocos Creator App:**
+   - Build your Cocos Creator app.

+For platform-specific instructions:

-go to readme file for android
+- For Android, refer to the [README file for Android](#readme-file-for-android).

-for ios:
-go to readme file for ios
+- For iOS, refer to the [README file for iOS](#readme-file-for-ios).